TheForestSystem/Grade-wars/README.md

 ## Danger Panel
 ![Danger Panel](https://github.com/Foxxything/Grade-wars/blob/main/screenshots/admin/dangerManu.png)

-This is the tab for items that you can be careful around.
+This is the tab of items that you need to be careful around.

-`Reset Points` - will reset all counted points to 0 and remove all pending point reqests.
+`Reset Points` - resets all counted points back to 0 and removes all pending point reqests.

-`Create Join Code` - Here a admin would enter a list or just one email. if a list it would have to look like
+`Create Join Code` - Here an admin would enter a list or just one email. if a list it would have to look like

 > 1@sjasd.ca,2@sjasd.ca,3@sjasd.ca

-witch would send a code for each email sumited.
+which would send a code for each email sumited.

 <hr>